Below are 10 plugins to clone or duplicate your WordPress site in the simplest way possible.

 Do you want to give your website a makeover and add some special features?
 Do you want to try out new stuff, vary it a bit, and then perfect it as best as you can?
 Afraid you might mess up in the process and land yourself with a broken website?
 Wouldn’t it be nice to be able to get back to where you started before you messed up?

 Well, you can do just that if you can clone your website and keep a copy of it safely.
-You can retrieve it later and use it afresh if you need.
-Copy your entire website—folders, files, database, and all—before you attempt to make changes.
+You can retrieve it later and use it afresh if you need it.
+Copy your entire website—folders, files, databases, and all—before you attempt to make changes.
 This is called cloning or duplicating your website.
 The clone will be an exact copy of the original, with no missing portions and with all the links working just fine.